opendocsg/opendoc-supreme-court-judgements/2019_SGHC_26/report.md

 ## The Husband’s reasons for SUM 1041/2018

 59     The Husband’s main reason for SUM 1041/2018 was that his income had fallen substantially.
-He reiterated that the Wife’s harassment “had contributed significantly towards by \[_sic_\] subsequent job loss”.[\[note: 5\]](#Ftn_5)
+He reiterated that the Wife’s harassment “had contributed significantly towards by \[_sic_\] subsequent job loss”.[^5]

 60     He elaborated that after he left Marsh, he was employed by Synergy.
 In late 2015, he realised he could not continue with Synergy and had no choice but to seek alternative employment.
-In November 2015, he was employed by a multinational corporation, HDI Global SE (“HDI”) as a senior risk engineer at a salary which was a “mere fraction of what \[he had\] previously earned at Marsh”.[\[note: 6\]](#Ftn_6) He also said that he was 60 years old and had two more years before he reached retirement.[\[note: 7\]](#Ftn_7)
+In November 2015, he was employed by a multinational corporation, HDI Global SE (“HDI”) as a senior risk engineer at a salary which was a “mere fraction of what \[he had\] previously earned at Marsh”.[^6] He also said that he was 60 years old and had two more years before he reached retirement.[^7]

 61     The Husband had expected his son to complete his tertiary education by 13 July 2017.
 Instead, his son had intentionally extended his course for one year to spite him by extending the period of maintenance for himself.
 His son had also enrolled in a private language centre to study Spanish.
-The Husband was of the view that Spanish lessons were unrelated to the Bachelor’s Degree in Chemical Engineering which the son was seeking to obtain.[\[note: 8\]](#Ftn_8)
+The Husband was of the view that Spanish lessons were unrelated to the Bachelor’s Degree in Chemical Engineering which the son was seeking to obtain.[^8]

 62     The Husband again complained about the excessive medical expenses of the Wife and of the son.
 These had been dealt with in the 2015 maintenance summonses I have mentioned at \[44\] above.
 He said that District Judge Darryl Soh had made orders for partial payment of the sums claimed.
 The Wife appealed and Foo Tuat Yien JC (“Foo JC”) allowed her appeal in part on 12 May 2017.
-According to the Husband, Foo JC had in effect allowed 51.5% of the claimed amount,[\[note: 9\]](#Ftn_9) but the Wife disputed this.
+According to the Husband, Foo JC had in effect allowed 51.5% of the claimed amount,[^9] but the Wife disputed this.

 63     The Husband also complained about optical expenses of the Wife and of the son.
 As the 2013 Ancillary Order had allowed the Wife and the son to claim a maximum of $600 each per year for such expenses (after co-payment by the Wife), the Wife had indeed made a claim for $600 for each of them each year after that order was made.
-The Husband said that each of them did not need new spectacles every year but, in any event, he had paid these bills for 2016 and 2017.[\[note: 10\]](#Ftn_10)
+The Husband said that each of them did not need new spectacles every year but, in any event, he had paid these bills for 2016 and 2017.[^10]

 64     The Husband said that he had remarried and his main residence was in Malaysia although he worked mostly in Singapore.
-He alleged his monthly expenses were more than $16,000 per month, but he included the maintenance for the Wife and for the son in this figure.[\[note: 11\]](#Ftn_11)
+He alleged his monthly expenses were more than $16,000 per month, but he included the maintenance for the Wife and for the son in this figure.[^11]

 65     The Wife disagreed with the Husband’s allegation that she was the cause of his resignation from Marsh.
-She said that he had income from private work, had a partnership with his nephew, and was also an employee of Keele Pte Ltd (“Keele”), as evidenced by a business card which she exhibited.[\[note: 12\]](#Ftn_12)
+She said that he had income from private work, had a partnership with his nephew, and was also an employee of Keele Pte Ltd (“Keele”), as evidenced by a business card which she exhibited.[^12]

 66     The Husband denied he had other income from private work.
 He denied he had any partnership with his nephew who had used the Husband’s name on his own accord.
 As for the Husband’s name on a business card of Keele, the Husband said that that was an old card.
 When he first left Marsh in 2006 and before he joined Aon Global Risk Consulting, his good friend, Lee Chee Khian (“Mr Lee”), helped him out by printing his name on the Keele business card.
 Keele was owned by the brother of Mr Lee who had helped the Husband out.
 This was a temporary measure for the sake of face as it would be difficult if he met any business associates and did not have a business card after he first left Marsh in 2006.
 The Husband said that he was never an employee of Keele.
-In fact, the business card did not contain any job title.[\[note: 13\]](#Ftn_13) The Husband said that the business card was one of the items being investigated by Marsh around 2013 after the Wife had made false allegations about him to Marsh head office.
+In fact, the business card did not contain any job title.[^13] The Husband said that the business card was one of the items being investigated by Marsh around 2013 after the Wife had made false allegations about him to Marsh head office.
 Although he was cleared, Marsh sent an executive from the United Kingdom office to take over his position and he was side-lined.
 He had to resign voluntarily or face an inevitable sacking.

 67     The son said that it was important for him to study Spanish as an elective, which was part of the university’s curriculum.
 It would give him more job options.
-He had to take lessons from a private language centre as the university centre for language studies did not offer Spanish classes in every single semester.[\[note: 14\]](#Ftn_14)
+He had to take lessons from a private language centre as the university centre for language studies did not offer Spanish classes in every single semester.[^14]

 ## The court’s reasons